Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 	The FHIR Bulk Loader will be linked to the **destination** Azure API for FHIR server on which the data will be imported.

 2. Export data from the **source** Azure API for FHIR server.
-	1. If you want to use single storage account in data movement process, use the storage account created above from FHIR Bulk Loader deployment and upgrade it to ADLS Gen2 following [steps](https://learn.microsoft.com/en-us/azure/storage/blobs/upgrade-to-data-lake-storage-gen2-how-to?tabs=azure-portal).
-		- Now use the upgraded storage account in next step configuration.
+	1. If you want to use two containers in a single storage account in the data movement process, use the storage account created above from the FHIR Bulk Loader deployment and upgrade it to ADLS Gen2 following these [steps](https://learn.microsoft.com/en-us/azure/storage/blobs/upgrade-to-data-lake-storage-gen2-how-to?tabs=azure-portal).
+You can then use the upgraded storage account in the next step's configuration.
-	2. Follow steps [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to configure export on Azure API for FHIR server.
+	2. Follow steps [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to configure settings for export on Azure API for FHIR server.
+The steps list [query parameters](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters) that can be used to filter what data gets exported (for example, using _since and _till query parameters).
 	3. Once the export configuration is setup, run the export command on Azure API for FHIR server.
 	Follow the [steps](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data) to run the export command.
 		- The GET commands can be run on Postman.